-Provide details of the proposed use of existing infrastructure for the transport of materials, products or wastes to and from the project site.
+Provide details of existing infrastructure that is proposed to be used for the transport of materials, products or wastes to and from the project site.
+The EIS should provide details of any assets within the jurisdiction of any transport authority that could be impacted by the project.
 Also provide details, either in the transport section of the EIS or by cross reference to other sections, of the environmental values that would be affected by the altered use of existing transport infrastructure or the construction of new or altered infrastructure.
-The EIS should provide details of any project related plant or utilities within, or impacting on, the jurisdiction of any transport authority.
-Also provide details of the likely traffic to be generated by workforce personnel and service providers.